-1 merger must also be obtained.
-2 (4) Subject to the contractual rights of third parties, after a plan of merger is 3 approved and at any time before the merger is effective, a constituent organization may amend 4 the plan or abandon the merger as provided in the plan, or except as otherwise prohibited in the 5 plan, with the same consent as was required to approve the plan.
-6 (5) Following approval of the plan, a merger under this section is effective: 7 (A) if a constituent organization is required to give notice to or obtain the 8 approval of a governmental agency or officer in order to be a party to a merger, the notice has 9 been given and the approval has been obtained; and 10 (B) if the surviving organization is an unincorporated nonprofit 11 association, as specified in the plan of merger and upon compliance by any constituent 12 organization that is not an association with any requirements, including any required filings in 13 the [office of the Secretary of State], of the organization's governing statute; or 14 (C) if the surviving organization is not an unincorporated nonprofit 15 association, as provided by the statute governing the surviving organization.
+1 (4) Subject to the contractual rights of third parties, after a plan of merger is 2 approved and at any time before the merger is effective, a constituent organization may amend 3 the plan or abandon the merger as provided in the plan, or except as otherwise prohibited in the 4 plan, with the same consent as was required to approve the plan.
+5 (5) Following approval of the plan, a merger under this section is effective: 6 (A) if a constituent organization is required to give notice to or obtain the 7 approval of a governmental agency or officer in order to be a party to a merger, when the notice 8 has been given and the approval has been obtained; and 9 (B) if the surviving organization: 10 (i) is an unincorporated nonprofit association, as specified in the 11 plan of merger and upon compliance by any constituent organization that is not an association 12 with any requirements, including any required filings in the [office of the Secretary of State], of 13 the organization's governing statute; or 14 (ii) is not an unincorporated nonprofit association, as provided by 15 the statute governing the surviving organization.
 16 (d) When a merger becomes effective: 17 (1) the surviving organization continues or comes into existence; 18 (2) each constituent organization that merges into the surviving organization 19 ceases to exist as a separate entity; 20 (3) all property owned by each constituent organization that ceases to exist vests 21 in the surviving organization; 22 (4) all debts, obligations, or other liabilities of each constituent organization that 23 ceases to exist continue as debts, obligations, or other liabilities of the surviving organization;

-(5) an action or proceeding pending by or against any constituent organization that ceases to exist may be continued as if the merger had not occurred;
+- (5) an action or proceeding pending by or against any constituent organization that ceases to exist may be continued as if the merger had not occurred; - (6) except as prohibited by other law, all of the rights, privileges, immunities, powers, and purposes of each constituent organization that ceases to exist vest in the surviving - 5 organization;

-- (6) except as prohibited by other law, all of the rights, privileges, immunities, powers, and purposes of each constituent organization that ceases to exist vest in the surviving organization; - (7) except as otherwise provided in the plan of merger, the terms and conditions of the plan of merger take effect; - (8) the merger does not affect the personal liability, if any, of a member or manager of a constituent association for a debt, liability or obligation of the association incurred before the merger is effective; and - (9) a surviving organization that is a foreign organization consents to the jurisdiction of the courts of this state to enforce any debt, obligation, or other liability owed by a constituent organization, if before the merger the constituent organization was subject to suit in this state on the debt, obligation, or other liability.
-A surviving organization that is a foreign organization and not authorized to transact business in this state appoints the [Secretary of State] as its agent for service of process for the purposes of enforcing a debt, obligation, or other liability under this subsection. - (e) Property held for a charitable purpose under the law of this state by a domestic or foreign organization immediately before a merger under this section becomes effective may not, as a result of the merger, be diverted from the objects for which it was donated, granted, or devised, unless, to the extent required by or pursuant to the law of this state concerning cy pres or other law dealing with nondiversion of charitable assets, the organization obtains an appropriate order of [name of court] [the attorney general] specifying the disposition of the
+- 6 (7) except as otherwise provided in the plan of merger, the terms and conditions 7 of the plan of merger take effect; - (8) the merger does not affect the personal liability, if any, of a member or manager of a constituent organization for a debt, obligation, or other liability incurred before the merger is effective; - (9) a surviving organization that is a foreign organization is subject to the jurisdiction of the courts of this state to enforce any debt, obligation, or other liability owed by a constituent organization, if before the merger the constituent organization was subject to suit in this state for the debt, obligation, or other liability; and - (10) the [Secretary of State] is the agent for service of process for the purposes of enforcing a debt, obligation, or other liability under this subsection of a surviving organization that is a foreign organization and not authorized to transact business in this state. - (e) Property held for a charitable purpose under the law of this state by a domestic or foreign organization immediately before a merger under this section becomes effective may not, as a result of the merger, be diverted from the objects for which it was given, unless, to the extent required by or pursuant to the law of this state concerning cy pres or other law dealing with nondiversion of charitable assets, the organization obtains an appropriate order of [name of court] [the attorney general] specifying the disposition of the property.